-- Initial dosing: six to eight doses are given in a single day (occurs during a four-six hour time period under physician supervision).
+- Initial dosing: seven to 13 doses are given in a single day (occurs during a four-six hour time period under physician supervision).

-- Build up dosing: the dose is increased incrementally every one to two weeks under observation until the maintenance dose is reached, usually over a period of about six months.
+- Build up dosing: the dose is increased incrementally every 1-2 weeks under observation until the maintenance dose is reached, usually over a period of about 6 months.

 - Maintenance dosing: doses are taken daily for years depending on the physician’s recommendation.

-- Long-term resistance and the ability to eat the foods that previously threatened your health.
+- Along with taking the maintenance doses, patients get long-term resistance and the ability to eat the foods that previously threatened your health.